matthewcpaul/mcp/_work/invision-motion-inspector.md

 ## Product and system thinking
 {:class="content-padding"}
 When I joined InVision in 2018, I learned that a number of ideas, projects, and time had already been spent on bringing complex motion capabilities to the product offering.
 One being "Motion", which they were attempting to build into the web app prototyping experience; another being a pivot all togeher to build a full-blown desktop design tool with unprecidented motion capabilities and granular control.
-This was <a href="https://www.invisionapp.com/studio">Studio</a>.
+This was <a class="c-work__case-study-invision" href="https://www.invisionapp.com/studio">Studio</a>.
 {:class="content-padding"}

 The Inspect team was challened with deconstructing what we had now, which was for the creator, and figure out how to best deliver all kinds of motion data to the developer—the reader.
 What should the product be?
 Where should it fit within InVision’s new v7 platform?
 What were the pertinent peieces of data that developers needed, and what was just fluff?
 Could we build it into the presentation mode’s Inspect feature?
 Would the user’s flow, interactions, and information architecture make sense in that model?